-The languaging approach that I develop in this paper rejects the idea that people use a determinate language system or code.
+The languaging approach that I develop in this paper rejects of knowledge otherwise at risk of loss from the human the idea that people use a determinate language system or knowledge base. code.
 Languaging is verbally constrained, heteroglossically diverse, embodied, ecologically embedded multimodal interaction that integrates persons, artefacts, technologies, and aspects of situation (Thibault, 2021a, 2021b).
 Languaging is a form of simulative action which operates on and activates the imagination.
-It involves the exploration and development of modal possibilities in the affordances of the worlds of languaging agents.
-Affordances (Gibson, 1986/1979) are relational--they are defined by the interactivity between the capacities and cultural skills of persons and the affordances of their environment.
-On this view, languaging functionally constrains and enables flows of imaginal processes that emerge in dialogically coordinated languaging between persons and the affordances of their worlds.
-I propose an enactive-functional multimodal 'grammar' to explore different languaging practices (e.g., children's play and learning in formal and informal settings) to illustrate the centrality of the imagination to how languaging functions.
-This has important implications for how we think of knowledge-creation, teaching and learning.
-It also requires us to re-think the metalanguages that we use to talk about languaging.
-I discuss some videorecorded examples to illustrate the arguments of the lecture.
+It involves the exploration and development LINGUISTIC INJUSTICE AND ACADEMIC PUBLISHING of modal possibilities in the affordances of the worlds of IN ENGLISH: A DEBATE AND A CASE STUDY languaging agents.
+Affordances (Gibson, 1986/1979) are Josep Soler relational--they are defined by the interactivity between the capacities and cultural skills of persons and the affordances In recent years, applied linguists have been engaged in of their environment.
+On this view, languaging functionally a debate on whether linguistic injustice exists or not in constrains and enables flows of imaginal processes that connection to publishing in English for academic purposes.
+In emerge in dialogically coordinated languaging between this presentation, I take issue with the way in which the debate persons and the affordances of their worlds.
+I propose an has been taking place, featuring as an important limitation a enactive-functional multimodal 'grammar' to explore different lack of a socially grounded conceptualisation of language. languaging practices (e.g., children's play and learning in Instead, a view of academic publishing in English seen from formal and informal settings) to illustrate the centrality of the an intersectionality perspective seems more productive so as imagination to how languaging functions.
+This has important to highlight the inherent inequalities and injustices present implications for how we think of knowledge-creation, in academic publishing in English.
+To further illustrate such teaching and learning.
+It also requires us to re-think the metalanguage injustices and inequalities, I draw on a case study, languages that we use to talk about languaging.
+I discuss developed in collaboration with colleagues, analysing the some videorecorded examples to illustrate the arguments of discourses of predatory publishers' spam emails, whose very the lecture. existence can be read as a straightforward sign of the way that academic publishing as a field is very unequally structured.